How to peel a kiwi fast?

-This article is all about how to peel kiwi without much hassle.
+This article is all about how to peel kiwi fast without much hassle.

 There are nine different ways to peel a kiwi.
 You can peel it using a knife or spoon.
 You can blanch it or may use ‘The Glass’ or ‘The Shove’ method to peel off its outerlayer with ease.
 Pro chefs can also peel a kiwi using a fork, a coffee stick or even a metal beater.